Tenontosaurus: History of discovery

 Since 1970, many more Tenontosaurus specimens have been reported, both from the Cloverly and other geological formations, including the Antlers Formation in Oklahoma, Paluxy Formation of Texas, Wayan Formation of Idaho, Cedar Mountain Formation of Utah, and Arundel Formation of Maryland.
+In 1997, remains from the Twin Mountains Formation of Texas were assigned to a new species of Tenontosaurus, T. dossi, named after the Doss Ranch site.
+In 2025, Tenontosaurus were unearthed from the Yucca Formation in Texas.